 The SEC also has several other ESG-related regulations on its agenda, including rules concerning greenwashing, human capital management and corporate diversity — all of which are either in the rulemaking process or pending finalization.
 With just a few days left until the Nov.
 5 presidential election, it is looking increasingly likely that these rules may bleed into the next administration’s tenure.

-“A Harris administration would support proposed SEC climate disclosure rules for corporations, currently being challenged in the courts,” Kuh said “Trump would roll back the rules.”
+“A Harris administration would support proposed SEC climate disclosure rules for corporations, currently being challenged in the courts,” Kuh said.
+“Trump would roll back the rules.”

 Donald Trump